Tuesday, May 9, 2023

 1971 Ford Mustang Boss 351.

-It may not have enjoyed the racing history of the Boss 302 or possessed the thoroughbred lineage of the Boss 429 but lurking behind all the thunder, it ranks with the best of the Chrysler 340s as one of the most under-estimated engines of the era and contemporary reports were impressed with the performance, noting it could run with machines fitted with engines sometimes 100 cubic inches (1.6 litres) larger while at the same time delivering a better driving experience, the smaller, lighter weight over the front wheels making it rather more nimble although that was a relative phrase; the Boss 351 was no Lotus Elan.
+It may not have enjoyed the racing history of the Boss 302 or possessed the thoroughbred lineage of the Boss 429 but lurking behind all the thunder, the Boss 351 ranks with the best of the Chrysler 340s as one of the most under-estimated engines of the era and contemporary reports were impressed with the performance, noting it could run with machines fitted with engines sometimes 100 cubic inches (1.6 litres) larger while at the same time delivering a better driving experience, the smaller, lighter weight over the front wheels making it rather more nimble although that phrase was relative; the Boss 351 was no Lotus Elan.
 The engine technically was Ford’s short-lived 351 HO which would soon fall victim to the increasingly restrictive emission regulations but demand was anyway falling; having sold over 7000 Boss 302s in 1970, only 1806 Boss 351s were made.

 Lindsay Lohan, Bossy (2008)